samestep/website/src/blog/random-integers/index.md

 ## Conclusion

+And there you have it: we learned

+1. how your computer probably rolls dice,
+2. a cleverer way your computer could roll dice, and
+3. some fun math about patterns that emerge from that cleverer way.

+One question you may still have is, how do computers flip coins in the first place?
+We kind of swept that under the rug at the beginning.
+Others have already written more about this, but simplifying a lot, your computer looks at something unpredictable in the real world, e.g. [lava lamps][], and uses some math to slice and dice what it sees into a sequence of random bits.
+Then your computer hands out those random bits to programs that ask for them, like the functions we've been looking at in this post.

-Hopefully you had fun reading this and learned a bit more about digital dice.
+Hopefully you had fun reading this!
 Once I've published this I'll post it on [Hacker News][] and on [Twitter][], so feel free to reply there with any questions or comments!

 [binary]: https://youtu.be/sXxwr66Y79Y
 [entropy]: https://en.wikipedia.org/wiki/Entropy_(information_theory)